Lanr3waju/Quizzical/README.md

 ![screenshot](./src/images/preview.png)

-It utilizes reacts Class components to function and implement its various features.
+It utilizes reacts functional components to function and implement its various features.

 ## Built With